 Arts Funding applications

-In 2018, I left my stable, dependable university job to pursue the adventurous life as a freelance theatre maker and teacher!
+In 2018, I left my stable university job to pursue the adventurous life as a freelance theatre maker and teacher!
 18 months later, COVID struck, and all my work disappeared.

-Having written 4 successful Arts Council England (ACE) applications for my own projects, it occurred to me that this might be something I could do for other people
+Having written 4 successful Arts Council England (ACE) applications for my own work, it occurred to me that this might be something I could do for other people

 ACCESS SUPPORT